Captain James Cook was an Eighteenth Century seafarer chiefly remembered for discovering Australia and New Zealand

 1752: Cook is promoted to Mate on the Colllier Brig “Friendship”.

 1755: Although he had been a success and even offered the Command of his own craft he decided to join the Royal Navy as an Able Seaman.
 As Britain was rearming for the Seven Years war he felt the chances of a successful career would be more likely with the military service.
-(17th June) Takes up his post on H.M.S.
+On the 17th June he takes up his post on H.M.S.
 Eagle and quickly promoted to Master’s Mate.

-1757: After the “Eagle was damaged in a skirmish Cook transferred to the 64 Gun Ship of the Line H.M.S.
-Pembroke.
+1757: After the “Eagle” was damaged in a skirmish Cook transferred to the 64 Gun Ship of the Line H.M.S.
+Pembroke on the 27th October.
 The Captain of the “Eagle”, Hugh Pallister had recognised his talent and he was now warranted as a Master of the Ship.
 He was ordered to Canada to survey the St. Lawrence River to help with the navigation of that area by British warships.
 When the main fleet was ordered back to Britain he transferred to Admiral Colville’s flagship.

 1762: James Cook moves to the Mile End Road in London with his new wife.